NovaCove/shimmer/README.md

 The config should contain information such as:

  - directory structures and links to file content, and whether it is read-only or read/write
  - a way to source initial information
  - get notifications of failed read attempts
  - drop honeypots (which ones to drop)?

 # Authentication
- - Ideal authentication flow is that the client uses touchID to get a kaychain item that is a shared secret value.
+ - Ideal authentication flow is that the client uses touchID to get a keychain item that is a shared secret value.
 It then creates a salt and hashes that secret value, to be verified by the server.
  - This should be done to authenticate the root process.